kimanicharles911/kimanicharles911.github.io/README.md

 # Portfolio (Reactjs, JSON, EmailJS)
 ## Description
 * This is the repository that holds the source code of [my portfolio](https://kimanicharles911.github.io/).
-It has my resume, links to other type of portfolios and my contact.
+It has my resume, links to other types of portfolios and my contact.
 It has been developed using Reactjs and [EmailJS](https://emailjs.com/).

 ## Deployed at
 * [kimanicharles911.github.io](https://kimanicharles911.github.io/)